 Queen were at a film studio in London today in 1984, making a video for their song I Want To Break Free.
 The concept was a parody of the extremely popular BBC soap opera Coronation Street (the longest running show in television history), that featured the band members dressed in drag.
 Guitarist Brian May later said the video ruined the band in America when it was banned by MTV.

-Seattle’s own Heart were in the midst of a major comeback when their single These Dreams went to #1 in America today in 1986.
-It got to #6 in England.
+Seattle’s own Heart were in the midst of a major comeback when their single These Dreams went to #1 in America today in 1986, but Ann and Nancy Wilson didn’t write it.
+It was a couple of Brits, Martin Page and a lyricist already famous for his collaboration with Elton John, Bernie Taupin (the two also wrote Jefferson Starship’s hit We Built This City).
+Heart got to #6 for them back home in England despite their massive 80’s hair.

 Singer, songwriter, record producer, and multi-instrumentalist Dan Hartman died of a brain tumor today in 1996, at age 43.
 He had written Free Ride as a member of The Edgar Winter Group, and his 1976 debut solo album Who Is Dan Hartman And Why Is Everyone Saying Wonderful Things About Him featured contributions from Johnny and Edgar Winter, Ronnie Montrose, Rick Derringer, and the E-Street Band’s “big man” Clarence Clemmons.